If you have a passion for taking pictures, you may have wondered about how to start a photography business to take things into high gear.

 - Brand marketing strategies

 The investment that really seals the deal is the photography equipment.
 If you’re planning on making it big as a professional photographer, you need professional gear.
-Camera equipment alone can cost over $10,000—not even taking into account a studio or work space costs.
+Camera equipment alone can cost over $10,000—not even taking into account studio or workspace costs.

 Figuring out how to start a photography business is the easy part.
 The challenge with this venture is the expenses needed to get your start.
 The camera equipment is non-negotiable.
 However, you can always begin by working from home and getting supplies to build a set, provided that you have the space for it.